 Now today, of course, with hindsight, we wish they’d gone against the grain and made them—even every other year.
 Even today, I can’t think of any current set which includes head coaches and that is a true shame as now coaches are major personalities as well.

 There were some regional sets that featured coaches on cards.
-Local police departments did ‘police’ or ‘safety’ sets that were handed out to area kids in some cities and you can find a Noll card in a few of those as well as cards of Joe Gibbs in the Washington police sets or many of the Packers’ coaches in those still running police issues in Wisconsin.
+Local police departments did ‘police’ or ‘safety’ sets that were handed out to area kids in some cities and as well as cards of Joe Gibbs in the Washington police sets or many of the Packers’ coaches in those still running police issues in Wisconsin.

 If you want to go way back, you can find Noll as a player in the 1959 Kahn’s Wieners set and while they make for a really cool (and valuable) addition to your collection, I still think finding a way to get coaches a card of their own is a worthwhile project for any company that produces football cards.